-Debra Campbell (Secretary) received her B.S. in English literature, theater, speech, and journalism at Ohio State University where she was student director of the OSU Children's Theater.
+Debra Drake (Secretary) received her B.S. in English literature, theater, speech, and journalism at The Ohio State University where she was student director of the OSU Children's Theater.
 Debra spent 20+ years as corporate human resources executive in the technology and telecommunications industries where she specialized in organizational development, executive coaching, leadership development, and mergers and acquisitions.
 She was on the executive management committees for the CompuServe / WorldCom-MCI / AOL merger as well as the the AirTouch Communications / Vodafone / Verizon Wireless mergers.
 She is a graduate of the Center for Creative Leadership’s ‘Executive Development Program’ and the Michigan Ross Executive Education’s ‘Advanced Human Resources Executive Program’.
 She has been an award-winning interior designer for the past 16 years, specializing in residential design.
-She serves on the Promotions Committee for the Langley Main Street Association.
+She was secretary of Island Shakespeare Festival’s board of directors and served on the Executive Committee.
+She recently joined the board of directors of CADA (Citizens Against Domestic and Sexual Abuse).
 An avid photographer, her photos have been featured in the Whidbey Camano Land Trust annual calendar and local publications.

 Karen Leeds received her B.A. in English literature from Adelphi University in Garden City, NY.
 Following graduation, she joined the Peace Corps and served in Ethiopia where she taught English as a Second Language to ninth graders.
 Upon her return to the U.S., Karen moved from New York to Los Angeles and worked as an executive assistant at advertising agencies whose clients included the Century Plaza Hotel, Varian, Raytheon, and Toyota Motors.
 In the early 1990’s, she and her husband Bill formed The Leeds Company, which designed lead generation and marketing programs for medical and high-tech clients.
 They closed the company when they moved to Whidbey Island in 2001, where they formed Leeds Consulting Group, which currently provides the same services.
 Karen is a photographer and a member of the Whidbey Allied Artists where she is co-chair of the show committee.
 She has been a volunteer at the Admiralty Head Lighthouse for the past six years, serving as a docent and in the gift shop, and has been a volunteer at WICA since moving to Whidbey.